Call Today

 Project Outline

-The application site is neither statutorily nor locally designated, albeit it is located within the immediate setting of a Grade II listed building, which directly abuts the application site and was first designated in 1987.
+The application site is neither statutorily nor locally designated but nevertheless located within the immediate setting of Grade II listed nos.
+34-38 Mortimer Street, a Grade II listed building that directly abuts the application site and was first designated in 1987.
+The application site is also located within the setting of a number of other listed buildings and within East Marylebone Conservation Area.

-Given the building’s period of construction, modern, unsympathetic design and relatively poor condition, it is of no historic or architectural significance in its own right and may therefore be considered a negative impingement upon the setting of its immediate neighbour Grade II listed 34-38 Mortimer Street, whilst an equally negative contributor toward the character and appearance of the overriding East Marylebone Conservation Area.
+Despite such an interpretation, given the building’s period of construction, modern, unsympathetic design and a relatively poor condition, it proved to be of no historic or architectural significance in its own right.
+It was also considered a negative impingement upon the setting of its immediate neighbour, designated 34-38 Mortimer Street, whilst comprising an equally negative contributor toward the character and appearance of the overriding conservation area.

-The application site is neither statutorily nor locally designated, albeit it is located within the immediate setting of a Grade II listed building, which directly abuts the application site and was first designated in 1987.
+The application site is neither statutorily nor locally designated but nevertheless located within the immediate setting of Grade II listed nos.
+34-38 Mortimer Street, a Grade II listed building that directly abuts the application site and was first designated in 1987.
+The application site is also located within the setting of a number of other listed buildings and within East Marylebone Conservation Area.

-Given the building’s period of construction, modern, unsympathetic design and relatively poor condition, it is of no historic or architectural significance in its own right and may therefore be considered a negative impingement upon the setting of its immediate neighbour Grade II listed 34-38 Mortimer Street, whilst an equally negative contributor toward the character and appearance of the overriding East Marylebone Conservation Area.
+Despite such an interpretation, given the building’s period of construction, modern, unsympathetic design and a relatively poor condition, it proved to be of no historic or architectural significance in its own right.
+It was also considered a negative impingement upon the setting of its immediate neighbour, designated 34-38 Mortimer Street, whilst comprising an equally negative contributor toward the character and appearance of the overriding conservation area.

 Reference: